SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 tools used for a massive processing on the whole archive copy will need to be integrated to Software Heritage standard ingestion pipeline in order to keep maintaining the CodeCommos metadata up-to-date on the long term.
-This taske also includes the retrieval of the GitHub lag ingestion.
+This task also includes the retrieval of the GitHub lag ingestion.

 **Includes work**